-Most probably this is my last fall recipe in 2018 before everything outdoors turns to ashes and everything indoors turn into glittery white, red and green!
+This is probably my last fall recipe in 2018 before everything outdoors turns to ashes and everything indoors turn into glittery white, red and green!
 I am aware that the Christmas baking season has kicked off.
 Yet, I wanted to bid a farewell to my favorite season with this wonderfully fall-hued cake, inspired by the Lebanese turmeric cake Sfouf.

 Sfouf is a traditional Lebanese turmeric-anise-scented cake, cut in diamonds and served with a cup of coffee or mint tea.
 I wasn’t familiar with this cake up until I saw Sfouf cake mix on the shelves of my neighborhood Middle Eastern store.
 I was curious to try it.
 Admittedly, I am a big fan of cake mixes and cooking shortcuts in general.

 As my friend commented on this post ” We nowadays are under the pressure to do everything from scratch, yet who has the time.”
 I want to stress the fact that shortcuts are not a sin.
 I am labeled by my family as purist.
 Yet, I use shortcuts often to save some energy for other family tasks.
 I prefer spending quality time with my kids piecing a puzzle together rather than spending several hours in the kitchen preparing a complex meal.
 We can always check the ingredients of the cake boxes to choose what we feel most comfortable with.

 Now back to this cake, the first time I baked it as is, I envisioned the potential of spinning it into a delectable show stopping dessert!
-Perfect context to test my new vegan dessert was a seating vegan dinner at my place, to which I invited cross-cultural guests with genuine passion to fusion cuisine.
+Perfect context to test my new vegan dessert was a seated vegan dinner at my place, to which I invited cross-cultural guests with genuine passion for fusion cuisine.

-To the Sfouf mix I added a teaspoon of turmeric to enhance the color, the zest of one orange and dashes of cinnamon and cloves.
+To the Sfouf mix I added a teaspoon of turmeric to enhance the color, the zest of one orange and dashes of cinnamon and clove.
 Instead of using the traditional rectangular mold to bake the cake, to cut it later into diamonds, I picked a silicone mold of mini bundt cakes.
-I fancy individual desserts for seating dinners.
+I fancy individual desserts for seated dinners.
 They make an unmatched elegant grand finale.